TMA and Immunohistochemistry

 - Select the best tumor model based on target expression

-- Ensure the immune population needed for your mode of action is present in the tumor model for efficacy studies
+- Ensure the immune population needed for your mode of action is present in the tumor model of your choice

 Caught in the act.

-A TMA enables the comparison of various tumor models in regards of their histology, target expression, and immune cell infiltration.
+A TMA enables the comparison of various tumor models in regards to their histology, target expression, and immune cell infiltration.